2024 Scholarships - Hamilton County | CampusReel

 2024 Hamilton County Scholarships

 Hamilton County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 28% of Hamilton County residents in Indiana over the age of 25 have graduated with a professional degree - 31% have completed high school.
+Despite high costs, 66% of Hamilton County residents in Ohio over the age of 25 have graduated with a professional degree - 16% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Hamilton County residents in Indiana will continue to need help paying for college.
-8,321 men and 7,710 women are enrolled in grades 9-12 while 4,517 men 5,304 women are currently undergraduates in college.
+It’s clear that Hamilton County residents in Ohio will continue to need help paying for college.
+25,304 men and 25,059 women are enrolled in grades 9-12 while 23,322 men 29,806 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Hamilton County residents and can help pay for school in a variety of ways.
 Hamilton County scholarships, whether they are exclusively available to Hamilton County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Hamilton County residents.

 How much total award money and scholarships are available for Hamilton County residents?